natcap/ROOT/docs/_sources/rst/intro.rst.txt

 Introduction
 ============

 Many conservation and resource management problems involve decisions about where on the landscape to undertake different actions: protection, restoration, different types of management, etc...
 These decisions are guided by a variety of objectives and priorities affecting diverse groups of people.
-In most decisions there are both tradeoffs to consider, as well as the potential to take advantage of co-benefits to improve the overall benefits provided by a set of actions.
+In most decisions there are both tradeoffs to consider, as well as the potential to take advantage of co-benefits to improve the overall outcome of a set of actions.
 ROOT is a software tool that provides a way to approach challenging decision problems like these by utilizing an optimization approach to identify a range of management choice portfolios that maximize benefits subject to decision-specific constraints.

 Getting ROOT and sample data
 ----------------------------